Vision-and-Learning-Lab-UAlberta/home/content/authors/weiji/_index.md

 - Lab Members
 ---

 Wei Ji is a PhD student under the supervision of Prof. Li Cheng.
 His work focuses on designing efficient computer vision algorithms for 3D scene understanding, visual saliency analysis, and medical image processing.
-For more information, please visit his [personal webpage](https://jiwei0921.github.io).